 Long-term capital assets are typically documented in books at their cost price.
 As a result, despite growing asset prices, these capital assets cannot be revalued.

-As a result, when these assets are sold, the profit or gain obtained from them remains high due to their high sale price in relation to their acquisition price.
+When these assets are sold, the profit or gain obtained from them remains high due to their high sale price in relation to their acquisition price.
 As a result, assessees must pay a greater income tax on these assets' gains.

 In the long run, the application of the Cost Inflation Index for capital gain adjusts the purchase price of assets based on their sale price, resulting in smaller earnings and a lower tax amount.